Within Close Range: Inspection

 We only know of his plans when we hear, “INSPECTION in ten minutes!” sound from below, at which point all present scatter from the upstair’s common room to our respective bedrooms, where we begin frenzied attempts to hide all clothing, toys, towels, glasses, plates, books and general shit we’ve left strewn everywhere.

-Depending on his level of bother, Dad might only scan the surface of the bedrooms and bathrooms.
 It’s something each of us quietly prays for as he passes dressers, drawers, desks and closets, cluttered and crammed with quickly concealed crap.

 If his heart really isn’t in it, he might demand some dusting and vacuuming, to be inspected later – which will likely not occur – and then disappear below.
-Knowing this, we’ll half-heartedly obey before returning to reruns, twitching on each other, and littering.
+Knowing this, we’ll half-heartedly obey before returning to reruns, teasing on each other, and littering.

 However, if Dad’s disposition is grim, he delves further, looking under beds and behind shower curtains, and, if he’s in a particularly foul mood, sliding open a closet door…